DavidNorvald/JobPlacementDashboard/README.md

 # Live Project

 ## Introduction
 For my first 2 week sprint at the Tech Academy, I participated in the Live Project course for Python were I worked with fellow students on a Django Web Application.
-While the Web Application was already constructed, we were tasked with implimenting new apps and updating existing apps.
+While the Web Application was already constructed, we were tasked with implementing new apps and updating existing apps.
 While some of these new applications were adding new features to the website for the ease of the consumers use, other existing apps needed to be fixed and updated.
 Over the course of this Live Project sprint, we got to see how it is to work as a team with fellow developers and work on the storyboards to make the ease of the work load more manageable and improve our [skills](#skills-learned-from-course) as developers.

 ## Python Stories